Space-Based Computing Networks: Trends, Architecture, Challenges, and Key Technologies: Introduction

 Although both academia and industry are actively advancing research on high-speed satellite-to-ground transmission technologies, with the goal of achieving a significant improvement in transmission rates through resource optimization and multiplexing techniques \cite{li2024resource} \cite{chen2022trends}, the inherent limitations of the communication technologies themselves pose a substantial barrier that researchers are unlikely to overcome in the short term.
 Currently, satellite-to-ground data transmission primarily relies on two methods: microwave communication and free space optical (FSO) communication \cite{israel2018next}.
 For the former, microwave communication links are limited by their lower frequency bands, which restrict their maximum communication rate to the Gbps level, resulting in relatively low transmission speeds.
 As for the latter, although laser communication links offer transmission rates that are more than two orders of magnitude higher than those of microwave communication links, ranging from tens to hundreds of Gbps, they are highly susceptible to environmental factors such as clouds, fog, and turbulence, which hinder stable and continuous transmission, resulting in low reliability \cite{ippolito2017satellite}.

-Therefore, we shift away from traditional space data transmission models that rely on ground stations, adopting the emerging paradigm of on-orbit data processing in an effort to overcome the challenge of slow event response times. {Both industry and academia are actively pursuing research efforts to break through the key technologies required for on-orbit processing in space-based networks.
-Prominent companies such as Amazon \cite{aws}, Orbits Edge \cite{orbitsedge}, along with research institutions like Tsinghua University and the Chinese Academy of Sciences \cite{rs13020271}, have made significant progress in conducting technical validation.
-For instance, building on the successful launch of China’s first medium Earth orbit (MEO) broadband communication satellite, TSN (Tsinghua Satellite Network)-01 \cite{xhs}, the research team at Tsinghua University is increasingly integrating AI technologies for on-orbit experiments, including remote sensing image processing, marking a significant step toward the establishment of a space-based computing network.} Space-based computing infrastructure is becoming an essential path for the future development of space information networks, and is expected to become a frontier in international research.
+Therefore, to overcome the challenge of slow event response times, we shift away from traditional space data transmission models that rely on ground stations, adopting the emerging paradigm of on-orbit data processing, which reduces the volume of transmitted data by orders of magnitude. {Both industry and academia are actively pursuing research efforts to break through the key technologies required for on-orbit processing in space-based networks.
+Prominent companies such as Amazon \cite{aws}, Orbits Edge \cite{orbitsedge}, along with research institutions like the Chinese Academy of Sciences \cite{rs13020271} and Tsinghua University, have made significant progress in conducting technical validation.
+Amazon and Orbital Edge focus on deploying machine learning cloud services onboard satellites, successfully enabling on-orbit data processing that reduces image data volume by 42\% and significantly accelerates processing speed.
+The Aerospace Information Research Institute of the Chinese Academy of Sciences has extensive experience and a strong foundation in remote sensing data acquisition, compression, and processing, supported by the development of dedicated payloads.
+Experimental evaluations based on real-world datasets demonstrate that the system exhibits strong performance.
+Tsinghua University has been actively involved in the development of Medium Earth Orbit (MEO) satellite networks, which leverage their broad coverage capabilities to provide stable artificial intelligence services for multimodal data fusion and processing, aiming to address the urgent challenge of low-accuracy on-orbit data detection.
+Building on the successful launch of China’s first MEO broadband communication satellite, TSN (Tsinghua Satellite Network)-01 \cite{xhs}, the research team at Tsinghua University is advancing experiments in on-orbit processing for space-based data fusion, marking a significant step toward the establishment of a space-based computing network.} Space-based computing network is becoming an essential path for the future development of space information networks, and is expected to become a frontier in international research.